-If a crisis situation occurs, it’s important to know how to respond, both from a communications and operational standpoint, in order to maintain your reputation and avoid any long-term damage to the brand when you come out of the other side.
+If a crisis situation occurs, it’s important to know how to respond from a communications and operational standpoint, in order to maintain your reputation and avoid any long-term damage to the brand.

-It is the way that businesses respond to a crisis, that defines how they come out the other side.
+The way that businesses respond to a crisis often defines how they come out the other side.

 Step 1: Establish the potential risks

-Thinking about what the ‘worst-case scenario’ might look like – across different lines of the business – is a good place to start.
-And this requires some creative thinking…it might be that a line of your product gets contaminated sparking a campaign to boycott your brand, or that a fire breaks out in one of your distribution centres or that you experience a large-scale data breach that exposes sensitive customer data.
-There’s a whole array of things that will be specific to you and your businesses, but if you can realise those risks, you give yourself a better chance of a) mitigating those risks so there is less chance of the event happening and b) responding in an appropriate way, quickly.
+Thinking about what the ‘worst-case scenario’ might look like across different lines of the business is a good place to start – and this requires some creative thinking.
+It might be that a line of your product gets contaminated sparking a campaign to boycott your brand, or that you experience a large-scale data breach that exposes sensitive customer data.
+There’s a whole array of potential circumstances that will be specific to you and your business, but if you can realise those risks, you give yourself a better chance of a) mitigating the risks so there is less chance of the event happening and b) responding in an appropriate way, quickly.

-It’s important to capture all the potential types of crises, so that you are, on paper, prepared for anything and everything.
-Each department will have their own crisis scenarios keeping them up at night.
-So, it’s important to speak to each team, establish their risks and ensure all eventualities are accounted for.
+It’s important to capture all the potential types of crises so that you are prepared for anything and everything.
+Each department will have their own crisis scenarios keeping them up at night, and it’s crucial to speak to each area of the business, establish their risks and ensure all eventualities are accounted for.

 Once you have explored all the different crisis scenarios, you’ll need to create a severity criteria.
-A traffic light system works well for this.
-For example, a number of customer complaints picked up by the media might be defined as low level risk, but has the potential to escalate into a full-blown crisis, if a campaign to boycott your brand is launched.
-Whereas an explosion, or bomb in your offices might be defined as red, as it would have a devastating impact on both internal and external stakeholders and potentially impact the business’ ability to operate.
+A traffic light system works well here.
+For example, a number of customer complaints picked up by the media might be defined as low level risk, but has the potential to escalate into a full-blown crisis if a campaign to boycott your brand is launched.
+Whereas an explosion in your office will be defined as red, as it would have a devastating impact on both internal and external stakeholders and potentially impact the business’ ability to operate.

 Green (may affect reputation but does not require an urgent business-wide response)